cocos3d/cocos3d/README.md

    using the cocos2d static library, you will find this group in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
 2. Run the `install-cocos3d.sh` script again and identify the new version of cocos2d to be linked.
-   Keep in mind that you must link `cocos2d 2.x` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `cocos2d 1.x` if you want to use OpenGL ES 1.x (iOS) or OpenGL (OSX) with a fixed rendering pipeline.
+   Keep in mind that you must link `cocos2d 2.1` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `cocos2d 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.
 3. Add the newly linked cocos2d files to the project by dragging the `cocos2d` folder from the cocos3d distribution folder to the Xcode Project Navigator panel.
 If you are using the cocos2d static library, you will drag the folder into the `cocos2d-library-iOS` or